COVID-19 vaccination is effective and the safest way to protect yourself from COVID-19.

 How well do the COVID-19 vaccines work?

-If you're at increased risk of severe COVID-19, getting a seasonal COVID-19 vaccine is the best way to protect yourself and others.
-The vaccine helps to:
+If you're at increased risk of illness from COVID-19, getting a COVID-19 vaccine gives you good protection and helps to:

 - reduce your risk of getting seriously ill or dying from COVID-19

 - reduce your risk of needing to go to hospital if you catch COVID-19

 - reduce your risk of catching and spreading COVID-19

 - protect against different strains (variants) of COVID-19

 COVID-19 vaccines are offered because viruses change, and protection fades over time.